Location, location, location

-Which neighborhoods have the best thrift store finds?
+Which neighborhoods have the best thrift and consignment store finds?
 According to Bethany Beldner, a thrift store shopper, whose Instagram

 account is followed by more than 36,000 people, wealthy neighborhoods near her definitely have a lot to offer, but prices are higher.
 "Depending on which thrift store you go to though, the store may increase the prices of nice items.
 Some thrift store employees are very knowledge when it comes to brands," says Beldner.
 (Here are the most trusted brands in America